-As part of my series about the “5 Things You Need To Know To Create a Successful Service Business,” I had the pleasure of interviewing Nico Hodel.
-Nico Hodel is Co-Founder and CTO of Start It Up NYC, a programmatic marketing and web development agency based in New York City that provides content marketing, app development, digital advertising, innovation consulting and event production services for startups, B2B companies, small businesses and entrepreneurs.
+As part of my series about the “How Businesses Pivot and Stay Relevant In The Face of Disruptive Technologies,” I had the pleasure of interviewing Nico Hodel, Co-CEO of Start It Up NYC, a digital innovation agency based in New York City that provides content marketing, app development, digital advertising, data analytics, innovation consulting and video production services for startups, and B2B companies.

 When he’s not on his computer or speaking at a tech or startup event, you’ll find Nico surfing in his native Honolulu, or playing tennis in Brooklyn.

-Thank you so much for joining us Nico!
+Thank you so much for joining us in this interview series.
 Our readers would love to “get to know you” a bit better.
 Can you tell us a bit about your ‘backstory’ and how you got started?

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lessons or ‘take aways’ you learned from that?

 One of the most memorable mistakes I made starting out was neglecting to value my own time.
 Particularly in the startup space, there is a potential for wasting one’s time, effort, and mental bandwidth on projects that simply don’t have the right people, structure, or technology to be successful.
 That’s why it’s crucial to be particularly discerning when it comes to the clients or companies that you choose to work with.